cnb0/learning-agile/README.md

 ### What you will learn:

-       To succeed in a changing world, organizations need to become more agile, more responsive to customer needs and market changes.
+      - To succeed in a changing world, organizations need to become more agile, more responsive to customer needs and market changes.

+      - To help managers and other leaders who work directly with agile teams understand how to best support, guide, and coach their teams to improve their agile capabilities.

-       This course will equip leaders and managers to help their organizations change by providing :
+      - This course will equip leaders and managers to help their organizations change by providing :

-      - An understanding of how agility can help you improve your organization’s performance
+      - An understanding of how
+                - Agility can help you improve your organization’s performance
-      - An understanding of how you, as a manager or leader, can help your org achieve the benefits of agility
+                - You, as a manager or leader, can help your org achieve the benefits of agility
-      - An understanding of how culture and values influence your orgs’s ability to reap the benefits of agility
+                - Culture and values influence your orgs’s ability to reap the benefits of agility
       - Practical skills for helping to guide and coach agile teams, and to help them remove impediments
       - An understanding of how to measure the benefits and impacts of agility in your organization